Top

 What does “Waasaabiidaasamose” mean?

 “Waasaabiidaasamose” is Anishnawbemowin for “walks far”.
-The name comes from St. Lawrence College’s first Knowledge Keeper, Helena Neveu (Waasaabiidaasamose Kwe).
-Walks Far also speaks to the long and winding journey our Indigenous students and their families endure on their way to post-secondary education and beyond.
-We build a community that acknowledges this sentiment and strive to help students overcome their challenges and celebrate successes along their journey!
+The name comes from St. Lawrence College’s first Knowledge Keeper, Helena Neveu (Waasaabiidaasamose Kwe) and speaks to the journey our Indigenous students, their families, and their communities have travelled on their way to post-secondary education and beyond.
+Our St. Lawrence College community respectfully acknowledges the injustices and disparity embodied in the story of Indigenous people in this country but celebrates the beautiful cultures, the resilience, the contributions, and the successes that are and will be a significant part of their story.
+We walk this journey together in the spirit of reconciliation.

 • Indigenous resources